 Best Themed Cafes in Melbourne

 The World Loves Melbourne loves a themed cafe.
 Melbourne is known for its quirk when it comes to cafes and more and more themed cafes are opening.
+One of the best things to do in Melbourne is to embrace all things quirk; and themed cafes fit the bill.
 Here are our best themed cafes in Melbourne.

 One Plus Piece - Balwyn

 One Plus Piece Cafe in Balwyn is a revelation with its one piece theme based on the cult Japanese hit!
 One Piece is a Japanese manga, which follows the adventures of Monkey D. Luffy, a funny young man whose body gains the properties of rubber after unintentionally eating a Devil Fruit.
 With his diverse crew of pirates, named the straw Hat Pirates, Luffy explores the ocean in search of the world's ultimate treasure known as "One Piece" in order to become the next Pirate King.

 One Plus Piece Cafe, like the quest of the anime hero, is also a treaure.
 The menu is compelling with standout brunch and burger dishes, as well as healthier meals and excellent coffee.